hengmhs/DogGifs/readme.md

-# Project: Tic-Tac-Toe
+# Project: Working with APIs

-The Odin Project assignment to create a Tic-Tac-Toe game.
+The Odin Project assignment to use the GIPHY API.

+The API_KEY is in API_KEY.js which is not tracked by Git.

 ## Learning Points:

-1. Modules
+1. fetch() and using API keys
+2. Promises